-The Microsensors and Bioelectronics Laboratory is headed by Professor Julian Gardner FREng which is part of the Sensors and Devices Research Group within the School of Engineering at the University of Warwick.
+The Microsensors and Bioelectronics Laboratory (MBL) was founded by Professor Julian Gardner FREng FRS and is part of the Sensors and Devices Research Group within the School of Engineering at the University of Warwick.
 He has an H-index of 71 and over 22,000 citations.

 |CMOS based chemical sensors||Machine Olfaction|

 |Electronic noses||Dynamic modelling of sensors|

 We are currently collaborating with the following research centres and companies:

-- Power Devices Group (University of Cambridge, UK)
+- Power Devices Group (Prof. Florin Udrea, University of Cambridge, UK)

-- Acoustic Sensors Group (University of Cambridge, UK)
+- Acoustic Sensors Group (Prof. Andrew Flewitt, University of Cambridge, UK)